Kremlin critic Navalny could suffer cardiac arrest 'any minute'

 MOSCOW: Jailed Kremlin critic Alexei Navalny risks cardiac arrest "any minute" as his health has rapidly deteriorated, doctors warned Saturday (Apr 17), urging immediate access to Russia's most famous prisoner.

-Navalny is serving two and a half years on old embezzlement charges in a penal colony in the town of Pokrov around 100 kilometres (60 miles) east of Moscow.
+Navalny is serving two and a half years on old embezzlement charges in a penal colony in the town of Pokrov around 100km east of Moscow.

 Navalny's personal doctor Anastasia Vasilyeva and three more doctors, including a cardiologist, have asked prison officials to grant them immediate access.